-- embedding more effective practice around feedback.
-EEF evidence demonstrates this has significant benefits for pupils, particularly disadvantaged pupils. - ensuring pupils understand our school support by providing information about the support they will receive (including targeted interventions listed above), how the curriculum will be delivered, and what is expected of them. - utilising support from our local Mental Health Support Team and local behaviour hub, plus funding for CPD from the local authority's Wellbeing for Education Recovery budget, to support pupils with mild to moderate mental health and wellbeing issues, many of whom are disadvantaged. - offering a wide range of high-quality extracurricular activities to boost wellbeing, behaviour, attendance, and aspiration.
-Activities (e.g., The Duke of Edinburgh's Award), will focus on building life skills such as confidence, resilience, and so-cialising.
+- Ensuring pupils understand our school support by providing information about the support they will receive (including targeted interventions listed above), how the curriculum will be delivered, and what is expected of them. - Utilising support from our local Mental Health Support Team and local behaviour hub to support pupils with mild to moderate mental health and wellbeing issues, many of whom are disadvantaged. - Offering a wide range of high-quality extracurricular activities to boost wellbeing, behaviour, attendance, and aspiration.
+Activities (e.g., The Duke of Edinburgh's Award), will focus on building life skills such as confidence, resilience, and socialising.
 Disadvantaged pupils will be encouraged and supported to participate.

-Wallingford School pupils have been further supported by the Merchant Taylors' COVID Impact Fund and the Merchant Taylors' Education Fund.
+Wallingford School pupils have been further supported by the Merchant Taylors' Education Fund.